apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 (<em>Appears on:</em><a href="#apps.kubeblocks.io/v1alpha1.BackupPolicyTemplate">BackupPolicyTemplate</a>)
 </p>
 <div>
-<p>BackupPolicyTemplateSpec defines the desired state of BackupPolicyTemplate</p>
+<p>BackupPolicyTemplateSpec defines the desired state of a BackupPolicyTemplate.</p>
 </div>
 <table>
 <thead>